gandli/aria2-manager-raycast-extension/README.md

 ## License

-This extension is open source and released under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.
+This extension is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---